Donate After A Loss

 You may have already begun expressing and storing your milk.
 Milk expressed either by hand or with the help of a pump can be refrigerated, then stored in the freezer until donation.
 Expressing your milk can occur for as long as you want and may be donated in honor of your baby.
 Any amount of breastmilk will be accepted for donation.

 Suppressing Your Milk

 If you prefer to stop your milk production, there are safe ways to do so.
 Some helpful tips:

 Don’t bind your breasts.
-Binding is not recommended because it may cause plugged ducts and infection.
-Wear a supportive sport bra instead.
+Binding may cause plugged ducts and infection.

-Cabbage leaf compresses are an easy home remedy that have been proven to reduce engorgement and dry up milk.
+Cabbage leaf compresses are an easy home remedy proven to reduce engorgement and dry up milk supply.

 Don’t be afraid to relieve discomfort by expressing some milk.
 Express just enough to soften your breasts, but not enough to empty them completely.

-If you have questions about supressing, expressing, storing, or donating your milk, contact your lactation consultant or the Northwest Mothers Milk Bank at (503) 469-0955.
+If you have additional questions about suppressing, expressing, storing, or donating your milk, contact your lactation consultant or Northwest Mothers Milk Bank.

 Breast Massage and Hand Expression Following Perinatal Loss Video, compliments of Breastfeeding Medicine of Northeast Ohio